Relation between local density and density relaxation near glass transition in a glass forming binary mixture

-Such a study based on an explicit analysis of forces shows that the difference between mean forces on particles in KA and KAWCA models are different when dynamics differ \cite{j:kawcalasse,j:chattoraj}.
-Another study shows that the configurational entropy obtained from the radial distribution function $g(r)$ \cite{tsl} leads to difference in dynamics, thus $g(r)$ governs relaxation dynamics \cite{j:kawcasarika}.
-Besides, machine learning studies show that $g(r)$ help in interpreting the dynamics \cite{j:landes}.
-Interestingly, an exponential relation between the relaxation dynamics of the system and order parameter derived from the relative angle between atoms in the first coordination shell, which is similar to Vogel–Fulcher–Tammann relation \cite{j:tong}.
-Insights from studies that show the importance of first coordination shell \cite{j:toxdyre,j:tong} and importance of $g(r)$ \cite{j:kawcasarika,j:landes} suggest that $g(r)$ at the first coordination shell has a decisive role in determining the relaxation dynamics.
-Moreover, the schematic mode-coupling theory use the value of the structure factor at the first peak (corresponding to the length scale of nearest neighbor separation) \cite{j:bengtzelius,j:biroli} in calculations of relaxation time.
-Besides, studies show that short-time $\beta$ relaxation and $\alpha$ relaxation have identical temperature dependence \cite{j:karm} connecting short time dynamics arising from local structure to the overall relaxation dynamics, which is also identified by the information theory \cite{j:infthe}.
-Another study on gas-supercooled coexistence in polymers show that there is a correlation between density relaxation and particle distribution in the first coordination shell \cite{j:jalim1}.
-The transient cage formation leads to increase in local density \cite{j:boli} that reduces available free-volume for the molecules to relax, therefore the relation between structure and dynamics can be addressed from the free-volume theory \cite{j:grestrev}; for a hard-sphere system the density relaxation $\tau_\alpha \propto \exp(B v_0/v_f)$, where $v_f=v-v_0$ is the difference between mean free-space and self-volume \cite{j:turnbull}.
-The free-volume have a vague definition for continuous potentials with different representations such as Voronoi volume \cite{j:starr1} or a detailed classification of vibrationally accessible and hardcore free volume \cite{j:fvrev} \textit{etc.} This study deduces a relation connecting the surface density $\rho_{loc}$ of a spherical shell with radius $r^*$ at the peak of $g(r)$ (cage density that represent $v_f$) and relaxation time, from a systematic analysis of variation in $g(r)$ with temperature.
+A comparison of forces in KA and KAWCA models shows that the difference between mean forces on particles are different when dynamics differ \cite{j:kawcalasse,j:chattoraj}.
+Also, the configurational entropy obtained from the radial distribution function $g(r)$ \cite{tsl} can identify differences in the dynamics, thus suggesting that $g(r)$ governs relaxation dynamics \cite{j:kawcasarika,j:ysingh}.
+Moreover, insight from machine learning studies also supports the role of $g(r)$ \cite{j:landes}.
+Interestingly, a recent study arrived at an exponential relation between the relaxation dynamics of the system and order parameter derived from the relative angle between atoms in the first coordination shell that is similar to Vogel–Fulcher–Tammann relation \cite{j:tong}.
+Therefore studies suggest that $g(r)$ at the first coordination shell has a decisive role in the relaxation dynamics of supercooled LJ liquids.
+Moreover, the schematic mode-coupling theory uses the value of the structure factor at the first peak corresponding to the length scale of the nearest neighbor separation \cite{j:bengtzelius,j:biroli}, to calculate density relaxation time.